top of page

 Active Labor

-Labor support from the midwives or your doula lessens the impression of pain, shortens labor, reduces the need for the medicalization of birth, lowers the cesarean birth rate, and increases a mother’s positive feelings about her birth.
+Labor support from me or your doula lessens the impression of pain, shortens labor, reduces the need for the medicalization of birth, lowers the cesarean birth rate, and increases a mother’s positive feelings about her birth.
 A trained labor support person (midwife, assistant, apprentice, doula) will support you through your labor by using kind and encouraging words, touch, and labor support tools like: use of water, change of position, birth stools, walking, lunging, resting with a peanut ball, massage, yoga sling support, endless pillows, acupuncture, and many more modalities, all help you to open and give birth.
 Ask someone who has birthed with Kharis Midwifery to describe the support they received in labor.
-Our attention is fixed on you and your family.
+My attention is fixed on you and your family.

 How Kharis Midwives Support & Monitor